Catsuko/Morph/README.md

 1. Add a `Morphs.SmoothMorph` field to one of your MonoBehaviours and then mark it with the `SerializeField` attribute.
 2. Add the `IMorphTarget` interface to your MonoBehaviour and implemented the `Interpolate` method.
-3. Start a coroutine and call the morph using the direction you wish for it to play in, don't forget to specify a target for the morph!'
+3. Start a coroutine and call the morph using the direction you wish for it to play in, don't forget to specify a target for the morph.

 Below is a simple example of a morph that will move the target up 10 units: